What is the cause of an Enlarged Prostate?

 - Brachytherapy: In this, radioactive ovule is implanted in the prostate.
-This treatment is based on the targeted radiation therapy.
+This treatment is based on targeted radiation therapy.

-- Intensity-modulated radiation therapy: In this therapy, the beams of different intensities are applied on the growth in the prostate.
+- Intensity-modulated radiation therapy: In this therapy, the beams of different intensities are applied to the growth in the prostate.
 The subject receives the radiation in combination with the hormone therapy for 4 to 6 months.
 The treatment plan depends upon the individual cases and the severity of cancer.

 Benign prostatic hyperplasia (BPH): Enlargement of the prostate is the second leading prostate complication in aged males.
 It is also called as benign prostatic hyperplasia (BPH).
-It is not the form of prostate cancer, but normal part of the aging process.
+It is not the form of prostate cancer, but a normal part of the aging process.
 The cells in the prostate gland start multiplying leading to increase in its size.